carbon-design-system/carbon-website-archive/src/content/experimental/color/color.md

 ### The Dark Theme

 The dark theme uses a a Gray 100 background.
-Gray 90 components are generally paired with Gray 100 backgrounds, however inverse tokens can also call light-themed values for components in the dark theme when [more contrast is need.](#high-contrast)
+Gray 90 components are generally paired with Gray 100 backgrounds, however inverse tokens can also call light-themed values for components in the dark theme when [more contrast is needed.](#high-contrast)

 ![Component Example 01](images/component_example_dark_01.png)